Written by Olivia Farrow, RD, MHSc

 The etiology is the root cause of the problem that the dietitian can address or at least lessen the signs and symptoms of.

-Check your PES etiology by asking yourself the following questions:
+Check your PES Statement etiology by asking yourself the following questions:

-- Will the dietitian be addressing this in the intervention?
+- Will I, as the dietitian, be addressing this root cause (or the associated signs and symptoms) in the intervention?

 The Signs and Symptoms

 The signs and symptoms are the supporting evidence that the nutrition problem exists.
-They help to provide quantitative and qualitative data to support the problem.
+They help to provide quantitative and qualitative data, directly from your assessment, to support the problem.
+Monitoring these signs and symptoms will indicate the effectiveness of the nutrition intervention.

-Check your signs and symptoms by asking yourself the following questions:
+Check your PES Statement signs and symptoms by asking yourself the following questions:

 - Will measuring the signs and symptoms help to evaluate progress?